How to Start a Convenience Store: A Comprehensive Guide

 Additionally, you’ll want to think about margins and balance high-margin and low-margin products.

-• Low Margin Products – Cigarettes, lottery, hygiene essentials.
+• Low-Margin Products – Cigarettes, lottery tickets, hygiene essentials.

 Switch to FTx POS.
 Upgrade your POS system!
 Full support and data migration services to help you transition to the industry’s best POS.
 Get in touch with a POS expert now to learn more.